Recipe courtesy of Louisiana Kitchen & Culture

 Click image to enlarge

 In a 6 quart pot, melt butter over low heat.
 Gradually add the flour, stirring constantly.
-Cook over low heat until a medium brown roux is formed (about 15 to 20 minutes).
+Cook over low heat until a medium brown roux is formed (10 to 20 minutes).

 Add the shrimp, salt, black pepper, cayenne, lemon juice, scallions and parsley - mix well.

-Add 1 cup of cold water and bring to a boil, then lower heat and simmer until the shrimp are tender and have changed color, about 8 to 10 minutes.
+Add 1 cup of cold water and bring to a boil, then lower heat and simmer until the shrimp are tender and have changed color, 4 to 6 minutes, stirring frequently.

-Shortly before serving, heat the etouffée slowly over a low flame and gradually add 1 to 2 cups hot water to provide the gravy.
+Just before serving, gradually add 1 to 2 cups hot water to provide the gravy.
 Serve over boiled rice.

-Note: This makes a great one dish meal.
-You can cook etouffée in advance, refrigerate it and reheat it over a period of a few days.
+Note: This makes a great one-dish meal.
+You can cook etouffée in advance, refrigerate it, and reheat it a portion at a time over a few days.
 For best results, always cook fresh rice when you reheat.